How to Deploy Smart Contracts With $0 Gas Using Testnets

 export default config;

-- Add a simple contract:
+Add a simple Greeter contract

 // SPDX-License-Identifier: MIT